Main menu

 • .xml Android, Java and Tizen XML structures

-• .json any key/value pairings, with specific support for ARB, Jed, Chrome and i18next language packs.
+• .json any key/value pairs, with specific support for ARB, Jed, Chrome and i18next language packs.

 • .csv must follow a similar structure to Loco's CSV exports.